nimuse2/black-tree/README.md

 To then search through them with a text filter and display correct flag!

 Notes:
-Structure: Would improve by abstracting code more into components React Router implemented
+- Structure: Would improve by abstracting code more into components
+- Routing: React Router
-External API: Used quite simple, reliable Coutry Flags
+- External API: Used quite simple, reliable Coutry Flags
-CSS: Bootstrap
+- CSS: Bootstrap
-Test: Very, very Simple test in App.test.js
+- Test: Very, very Simple test in App.test.js

-NSW
+:copyright: NSW 2020